HadisSalasi/Quantum-Chemistry-Calculation-Using-Qiskit-and-Pennylane-PolyhaQ-Event-Lectures-/README.md

 This repository contains a comprehensive tutorial on quantum chemistry simulations using Qiskit and PennyLane.
 Developed for the PolyhaQ Quantum Hackathon at Tehran Polytechnic, this guide walks you through the fundamental concepts required to implement the Variational Quantum Eigensolver (VQE) algorithm from scratch.

+PolyhaQ is Iran's first quantum hackathon, organized by the Quantum Group (QuCal Group) within the Department of Physics and Energy Engineering at Amirkabir University of Technology (Tehran Polytechnic).

 For discussions on quantum computing, whether about quantum algorithm design, quantum chemistry simulations, error correction schemes, or any related topics, feel free to reach out to me at hadis.salasi2000@gmail.com.